-Furthermore, the analysis showed that treatment effects should contribute to the identification of the dispersion parameters $(\sigma_1, \sigma_2, \sigma_3)$ which dictate the responsiveness of individuals to changes in welfare generosity, work incentives, and childcare prices.
+The identification analysis in Section 4 argued that treatment variation is particularly crucial for identification of the discount factor $\beta$ as well as treatment specific parameters $\alpha_R$ and $\lambda_R$ , which capture treatment components that are not otherwise well-articulated (i.e. replicated by equivalent variation) inside the model.
+Furthermore, the analysis showed that treatment effects should contribute to the identification of the dispersion parameters ( $\sigma_1$ , $\sigma_2$ , $\sigma_3$ ) which dictate the responsiveness of individuals to changes in welfare generosity, work incentives, and childcare prices.
 In order to establish the important role played by experimental variation, this section presents results from an estimation exercise that uses only the control group and compares predictions for treatment effects as well as these key parameter estimates.

-Figure 5.4 compares predicted treatment effects for each site and treatment arm from the baseline estimated model to the version estimated only on control groups.
+Figure 5 compares predicted treatment effects for each site and treatment arm from the baseline estimated model to the version estimated only on control groups.
 Most strikingly, there are large differences in predictions for participation in each treatment with time limits (CTJF and FTP) and for earnings and employment in treatments with work requirements (CTJF, FTP, and arm 1 of MFIP).
 An obvious conclusion is that for predicting treatment effects the experimental variation in the data is quite crucial.
 The differences in prediction for arm 2 of MFIP, which features only changes in the benefit formula, are much less pronounced, though still evident.
-Nonetheless, the existence of articulated variation in this dimension appears to reduce the need for experimental variation to predict policy effects.
+Nonetheless, the existence of articulated variation in this dimension appears to reduce the need for experimental variation to predict policy effects, as in prior work (Todd and Wolpin 2005).

-Table 5.4 reports estimates of the parameters that the identification argued were key for responses to treatment.
-Echoing the large differences in treatment response to time limits, we see a large difference in β when estimated using treatment data (0.34) compared to without (0.94).
+Table 6 reports estimates of the parameters that the identification argued were key for responses to treatment.
+Echoing the large differences in treatment response to time limits, we see a large difference in $\beta$ when estimated using treatment data (0.11) compared to without (0.94).
 Section 4 argued that this parameter was key for determining the response to time limits.
-Table 5.4 also reports quantitatively important differences

-Table 5.4: Key Parameter Estimates for Full Sample vs Control Group Only in the dispersion parameters σ , suggesting that the experimental variation makes an important contribution to identification of these parameters, even though there is plenty of existing variation in control group data to identify them.
+Table 6 also reports quantitatively important differences in the dispersion parameters $\sigma$ , suggesting that the experimental variation makes an important contribution to identification of these parameters, even though there is plenty of existing variation in control group data to identify them.